simolus3/drift/moor_ffi/README.md

 - macOS: Yes
 - Linux: Available on most distros
 - Windows: Additional setup is required
-- Android: Yes when used with Flutter
+- Android: Yes when used with Flutter, this library includes the necessary native libraries on Android

-Unless explicitly noted, this library works with and without Flutter.
-If you're using Flutter, this library will bundle `sqlite3` in your Android app.
-This requires the Android NDK to be installed (You can get the NDK in the [SDK Manager](https://developer.android.com/studio/intro/update.html#sdk-manager) of Android Studio).
-Note that the first `flutter run` is going to take a very long time as we need to compile sqlite.

 ### On other platforms
 Using this library on platforms that are not supported out of the box is fairly